Colbydude/larabook/readme.md

 **Lesson 16:** Boy this was a long one!
 In this lesson we add in extremely basic functionality to publish and view statuses.

+**Lesson 17:** We add some integration tests to make sure repositories work well.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)